Sha'ari Tadin

-Sha'ari bin Tadin (2 August 1932 – 13 December 2009), was a Singaporean politician and educator.
+Sha'ari bin Tadin (Note: Jawi: شءاري بن تادين) (2 August 1932 – 13 December 2009), was a Singaporean politician and educator.
 Representing the People’s Action Party from 1968 to 1980, he was Parliamentary Secretary and later Senior Parliamentary Secretary for Culture, where he promoted the arts, culture, sports, and youth development.
 After politics, he returned to education as a principal, and later obtained a master’s degree in sociology, continuing to contribute to academia and community leadership.

 Early life and education

 Sha'ari was born in Kuala Pilah, Negri Sembilan, Federated Malay States.
 An ethnic Malay of Minangkabau descent, he was the eldest of six siblings.
 He attended the Malay School in Kuala Pilah, completing his primary education in the sixth grade (Darjah 6) during the Japanese occupation of Malaya in 1942–1945.

 After the war, Sha'ari moved to Singapore.
 He retook his primary education at Outram School, completing it in less than three years.
 He had his secondary education at Victoria School.
 On obtaining his Senior Cambridge Certificate, he joined the Teachers' Training College (now National Institute of Education) and started his teaching career in 1957.

 In 1962, Sha'ari was awarded the Colombo Plan Scholarship to study at the University of Malaya (UM) in Kuala Lumpur, leading up to a Bachelor of Arts (Honours) degree in Malay Studies.

 While at UM, he was elected President of the Persatuan Kebangsaan Pelajar Islam Malaysia (PKPIM) or National Union of Federation Muslim Students from 1963 to 1965, as well as Executive Committee member of the Masjlis Belia Malaysia or Malaysian Youth Council (MYC) Executive Committee in 1963 and 1964.
 He was also Deputy Leader of UM's first Student Exchange Programme delegation to Chulalongkorn University, Bangkok in 1963; and part of MYC's delegation to the 5th General Assembly of the World Assembly of Youth (WAY) Conference at University of Massachusetts Amherst, USA.

 Sha'ari obtained a Master's degree in Social Sciences in Sociology from the National University of Singapore in 1987, at the age of 56.